amckinnell/nutrella/README.md

 If your haven't already done so, insert your `key`, `secret`, and `token` into your `~/.nutrella.yml` file.

-The configuration file should look like the following (don't use the keys below, they won't work):
+The configuration file should look like the following (don't use the keys below as they won't work for you):

 ```yaml
     # Trello Developer API Keys